meezaan/linode-k8s-autoscaler/README.md

 ### Sizing the Autoscaler Pod
 The above pod takes 0.01 CPU and 15MB of memory to run.
-The memory may increase based on the size of the API response, but it returns JSON, so even if you have 100+ servers in your cluster you're still only looking and 30MB or so.
+The memory may increase based on the size of the API response, but it returns JSON, so even if you have 100+ servers in your cluster you're still only looking at 30MB or so.

 ### Credits
 * https://github.com/travisghansen/kubernetes-client-php